Joan as Policewoman at Village Underground

 Older songs like Feed the Light sound much more adventurous than they formerly did and gain a new lease of life when played in a set that’s largely comprised of newer, better tracks.
 But it’s the encore comprised of the deeply contrasting Classic and Your Song that best encapsulates why Joan is on the upward trajectory she is.
 The former, a charmingly romantic and up-beat a capella ditty, and the latter a powerfully melancholic track, together demonstrate how easy she finds it to jump between sincerity and playfulness, something which most modern acts, sadly, have a much harder time doing.

-For further information about Joan as Policewoman and future events visit here.
+For further information and future events visit Joan as Policewoman’s website here.

 Watch the video for Holy City here: